-In her story, she spoke of the men being from her neighbors trailer, which of course was false.
+In her story, she spoke of the men being from her neighbors trailer.
 She also described how forest dwellers had come to her and shown her where she could hide from the cold.
-They covered her to keep her warm until another human could find her.
+They warmed her with fairy dust and then they covered her to keep her warm until another human could find her.
 Her story was entertaining and a great read; but gave no further incite into what had actually happened on that cold, snowy night.

 On the outskirts of town, in a rundown cabin, sit three men who are getting on in years.
 They have no electricity, no plumbing, and no internet.
 They hunt for their food or they go hungry.
-They have been outcasts from the town where they grew up ever since their boys overstepped their bounds.
-The Sheriff came to them on that horrible night and told them of the tragidy.
-He told them that their sons would remain unknown if they agree to a few things.
-They could no longer enter town.
-They could only hunt in the woods on the other side of the town.
-And they might want to think about moving somewhere far-away because some day the truth will come out.
-It always does.
+They have remained estranged from the town where they grew up ever since they learned that their boys had 'overstepped their bounds'.
+A Sheriff had came to them on a cold winter night and told them of the incident.
+He told them that should the identity of the three men be told, it could be bad for them.
+He suggested that they might want to find a different place to live for their own safety.

-One day many years later, one of the men looked at the other two and sighed, "Guess we had better go now.
-The road won't get any easier or warmer the longer we wait."
+"Guess we had better go now," said one to the other two, "the road won't get any easier or warmer the longer we wait."

-The other two agreed and folllowed the first through the door and into the cold snowy night.
-No one ever heard from them again; although rumors years later said that the woods on the other side of town were haunted by three men who were hunting for their sons and would kill anyone who couldn't give them the answers they sought.
+The other two agreed and then folllowed each other through the door and into a cold snowy night.
+They left the door open so that 'Mr. Wind' could finally howl inside the old, broken-down cabin walls.
+No one ever heard from the men again; although rumors years later said that the woods on one side of town were haunted by three men who could be seen walking through the woods during bad storms as they searched for something they could not seem to find.

 © 2012 Cheryl Simonds